Frequently Asked Questions

 During our dry season from May to September, temperatures during the day will be warm, normally around 28-32 degrees Celsius, with blue skies, low humidity and next to no chance of rain.
 Remember to stay hydrated and protect yourself from the sun, preferably with long, loose fitting clothing and broad brimmed hat & sunglasses.

 Because Northern Australia is known for its warm climate, many people don’t realise that it can actually get quite cool at night.
 Particularly between the months of June to August, you will need warm clothing at night time and for the early morning (for example jumper and track pants, light jacket).
 If you are joining us on a Kimberley Tour between June and August, be aware that night time temperatures at Purnululu National Park and in the central plateau area can plummet to 5 degrees Celsius.
 We recommend packing an extra layer for our Kimberley tours, plus a beanie to keep your crown and ears warm on cold nights.

 From September onward humidity levels and day time temperatures in Northern Australia start to rise, while nights also stay warmer.

 Please also refer to:

-Yes, we will pick you up at your accommodation on the morning of departure for your Kakadu and Kimberley Tours.
-Unless otherwise specified, pick up time is 7am.
+Yes, we will pick you up at your accommodation on the morning of departure at your advised pick up time.
 We will also drop you off at your accommodation after your tour.
-Airport pick ups and drops offs can be organised as well.
+Airport pick ups and drops offs can also be organised within the tour timeframe.